awpala/my-omscs-notes/cs-6200/06-P2L5-thread-performance-considerations.md

 This lecture will contrast several approaches for structuring applications that require concurrency
   * This will include a comparison between multi-process vs. multi-threaded vs. event-driven approaches

-Additionally, this lesson's discussion will be based on the **event-driven models/architectures**, specifically Flash vs. Apache
+Additionally, this lectures's discussion will be based on the **event-driven models/architectures**, specifically Flash vs. Apache
   * Reference: Pai et al. "*Flash: An Efficient and Portable Web Server*."
 This paper describes the event-driven architecture Flash, and also includes detailed performance comparisons between multi-process, multi-threaded, and event-driven implementations of a Web server application
   * Additionally, Apache is a popular open source Web server that will be discussed towards the end of this lecture.